numbbo/coco/docs/coco-doc/source/index.rst

 As the formalization above suggests, the differentiation between function (index) and instance index is of purely semantic nature.
-This semantics however has important implications in how we display and interpret the results.
+This semantics however is important in how we display and interpret the results.
 We interpret varying the instance parameter as a natural randomization for experiments [#]_ in order to

- - generate repetitions on the functions and
+ - generate repetitions on a function and
- - average away irrelevant aspects of the function thereby providing
+ - average away irrelevant aspects of a function thereby providing

     - generality which alleviates the problem of overfitting, and
     - a fair setup which prevents intentional or unintentional exploitation of